 Karadottir et al (2015) Cyclic mechanical stretch down-regulates cathelicidin antimicrobial peptide expression and activates a pro-inflammatory response in human bronchial epithelial cells.
 Oncotarget 3 e1483 PMID: 26664810

 Do you know of a great paper that uses Sodium 4-Phenylbutyrate from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Sodium 4-Phenylbutyrate